gracefulife/clova-developer-guide/en/CEK/Guides/BuildCustomExtension/Return_Custom_Extension_Response.md

   <p>In addition to simple or complex sentence format, we also support a combined format (SpeechSet) for a client device which does not have a screen or does not provide GUI for displaying detailed information.
 See <a href="/CEK/References/CEK_API.md#CustomExtResponseMessage">Response message</a> in "Custom extension message" for more details.</p>
 </div>

-To display data on a screen of a client device or client app in addition to generating audio output, fill in content in the `response.card` field as follows, using an appropriate [content template](/CEK/References/Content_Templates.md).
+To display data on a screen of client device or client app in addition to generating audio output, fill in content in the `response.card` field as follows, using an appropriate [content template](/CIC/References/Content_Templates.md).

 {% raw %}

 ```json

 {
   "version": "0.1.0",
   "sessionAttributes": {},